nicklhy/leo-config/README.md

-some configuration files of my own system
+just backup some configuration files of my own system